JamesYFC/SUSMachine/README.md

 A state machine implementation with two goals in mind:

-- Easy and nice to use API - no reflection or string names
+- Quick, easy and nice to use API - no reflection or string names, no need to make a million subclasses

-- Transitions support - for both simple and complex conditions
+- Describe a lot of behaviour and transitions without writing much code

 ## A Quick Glance